sunyewei/CNGov_Budget_DLScript/README.md

 ## Attention
 This repository is for personal usage only.
 I make it open-sourced just because it is cool and make sync much easier.

-This is an open-sourced python and it's only 150 lines long.
+This is an open-sourced python file and it's only 150 lines long.
 OF COURSE it comes with NO WARRANTY.

 If you want to imporve it, **READ THE GODDAMN CODE and create a fork**.